clbarnes/frame_annotator/README.md

 # FrAn: FRame ANnotation

-FRame ANnotation.

-For watching a video in multipage TIFF format and labelling frames where events start or end.
+Watch a video in multipage TIFF format and label frames where events start or end.

 ## Installation